joshualande/joshualande.github.io/_drafts/2014-02-15-introduction-apache-pig-examples.md

 on [big data](http://en.wikipedia.org/wiki/Big_data)
 using [Apache Pig](https://pig.apache.org/).

+For the most part, there is a direct mapping from a SQL query to PigLatin code.

+# Example Data Set

+I will introduce the major topics in Pig by way of a simple example.

 First we need to create a sample data set to play with.
 For this post, we will use the same tables